yuxinguo13/cse15l-lab-reports/lab-report-3-week-6.md

 <img src = "image_report3/scp_file.png" width = 500>

+By changing the .ssh config and set a alis name to my ieng6 account, I could easily log into the account and do operations over the account.

 ### Setuo Github Access from ieng6
 - show public key
 <img src = "image_report3/public_ssh.png" width = 500>